How much does a £1.5 million mortgage cost?

 Lenders generally require a deposit between 10% and 20% of the property value.
 The loan-to-value (LTV) ratio plays a crucial role—lower LTVs reduce lender risk and result in lower repayments.

-Many high-street lenders enforce income caps for high-value loans, typically limiting lending to 75-80% LTV for mortgages above £1 million.
+Many high-street lenders impose income caps for high-value loans, typically limiting lending to 75-80% loan-to-value for mortgages above £1 million.
 This means that, depending on the lender, you may need a minimum deposit of 10% to secure financing.

 However, if you meet the necessary criteria and present a strong application with minimal risk factors (such as a good credit history and large income), you may still secure a £1.5 million mortgage with standard deposit requirements similar to those for conventional residential loans.